hkust-adsl/kubernetes-scheduler-simulator/experiments/README.md

 ```

 ~~1 month later ...~~

-- 1 hour for 1 experiment on 2 vCPU.
+- 10 minutes for 1 experiment on 2 vCPU.
-- 16 hours for 1020 experiments on a 256 vCPU machine with PARALLEL=128.
+- Roughly 10 hours for 1020 experiments on a 256 vCPU machine with PARALLEL=128.

 ### Merge